LiquoriChris/blog/_posts/2019-03-29-intro-to-yaml-build-definitions.md

     - include: - Include these branches to the CI trigger. <BR>
     - -master - Uses the master branch.<BR>
     - paths: -Defines the paths to include or exclude in the CI trigger.<BR>
-    - exclude: - Exlude these paths from the CI trigger.<BR>
+    - exclude: - Exclude these paths from the CI trigger.<BR>
     - -azure-pipelines.yml - Exlude the build definition file from triggering a CI build.
 We exclude this as we do not want a build to kick off if we modify the YAML file.<BR>
 - steps: - Defines the build steps to take to build the application.
 This is the "Agent job" in the visual designer.<BR>
 - -task: - Defines the task name.<BR>